spfncer/swamphacks-25/README.md

 > [!NOTE]
 > Currently, Comment-Tary is not published.
 To use it, you will need to setup a local development environment.

+### How to use the extension

+The extension shows the site that you are currently are visiting with the url field in the top of the extension's pop-up.
+This will be listed under the heading 'This site.'
+Next, You will be able to see the comments already on the page on the board with the sticky notes.
+If no comment is posted yet, this will be stated on a sticky note.
+In order to post a comment of your very own, you must be signed in.
+This is done to prevent spam bots from being able to affect the comments.
+To do this, just hit login on the top right of the extension and this will bring you to a webpage where you can either signin with Google, or by making a new account.
+Once signed in, you can go to any site and have the ability to write comments for it.
+These comments will apear on the sticky notes once posted.

 ### Developer Setup & Installation

 > [!NOTE]